Aliases for CLK4 Gene

-CLK4 (CDC-Like Kinase 4) is a Protein Coding gene.
+CLK4 (CDC Like Kinase 4) is a Protein Coding gene.
 Diseases associated with CLK4 include Cone-Rod Dystrophy 6 and Fanconi Anemia, Complementation Group A. Among its related pathways are mRNA Splicing - Major Pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein serine/threonine/tyrosine kinase activity.
-An important paralog of this gene is PRPF4B.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is CLK1.

 UniProtKB/Swiss-Prot Summary for CLK4 Gene

 Dual specificity kinase acting on both serine/threonine and tyrosine-containing substrates.
 Phosphorylates serine- and arginine-rich (SR) proteins of the spliceosomal complex and may be a constituent of a network of regulatory mechanisms that enable SR proteins to control RNA splicing.
 Phosphorylates SRSF1 and SRSF3.
 Required for the regulation of alternative splicing of MAPT/TAU.
 Regulates the alternative splicing of tissue factor (F3) pre-mRNA in endothelial cells.